 There is a significant difference between low incomes and poverty.
 "Low income" is a metric that allows housing analysts to compare household incomes in a given city or town to the economic region in which the community is located.
 The term is also used to determine eligibility for many types of affordable housing assistance.
 Poverty, on the other hand, is a standard for comparing communities, regions, and states to federal thresholds that measure the basic cost of food, shelter, clothing, and utilities, variable by household type and composition and the age of the householder.
-Arlington's family poverty rate is slightly higher today than it was ten years ago, but the poverty rate for families with children has essentially remained the same.23 In general, poverty has not been as significant in Arlington as the incidence of low or moderate household incomes.
+Arlington's family poverty rate is slightly higher today than it was ten years ago, but the poverty rate for families with children has essentially remained the same.21 In general, poverty has not been as significant in Arlington as the incidence of low or moderate household incomes.

-23 ACS 2015-2019.
+21 ACS 2015-2019.
 To report poverty in population and household tables, the Census Bureau compares household incomes to national poverty thresholds.
-The result is that households in Northern states tend to
+The result is that households in Northern states tend to have lower percentages of poverty than households in the South, though these long-standing geographic differences have begun to close somewhat in high-growth states in the South and Southwest.

 Table 2.9.
 Arlington Families with Incomes Below Poverty Level

 Year Arlington Middlesex County Massachusetts

 2009 All Families 2.5% 4.9% 7.0%

 Families with Children 1.6% 3.5% 5.4%

 2014 All Families 2.0% 5.7% 8.3%

 Families with Children 1.0% 4.0% 6.3%

 2019 All Families 3.1% 4.6% 7.0%

 Families with Children 1.6% 3.2% 5.0%

-Source: American C ommunity Survey 5-Year E Estimates, 2019
+Source: American Community Survey 5-Year Estimates, 2019